Best facial treatments in Bangkok for radiant skin

 For the most indulgent option, the Ultimate Skin Rejuvenation treatment combines the brilliance of both QMS Medicosmetics and Endermologie.
 This service is the ultimate in skin revival, and will leave your skin feeling like it has been given a new lease of life.

-Address: The Peninsula, 333 Charoen Nakhon Rd, Khlong Ton Sai, Khlong San, Bangkok 10600, Thailand
+Address: The Peninsula Spa at The Peninsula Bangkok, 333 Charoen Nakhon Rd, Khlong Ton Sai, Khlong San, Bangkok 10600

 Next our list of the best facial treatments in Bangkok is The Peninsula Spa.
 Tucked away beside the Chao Phraya River, it’s a prime spot for relaxation and rejuvenation amidst the buzzing city life.